 Also try my copycat of the crazy-good fried chicken from Church’s, also made using the Vortex!

-- 4 large bone-in, skin-on chicken breasts (or whatever cuts you prefer.
-I used 5 large bone-in, skin-on chicken thighs)
+- 4 pieces chicken skin-on chicken breasts (or whatever cuts you prefer.
+I used 4 large bone-in, skin-on chicken thighs)

 - Fire up your Kettle grill with the Vortex loaded with charcoal.
 Don’t start cooking until the coals are all lit and starting to ash over.